 After a bit more climbing, we reach the humble entrance of the Leh Palace, where we pay a not so humble fee of 100 rupees to get inside.

-All in all, the interior of Leh Palace is a big waste of money.
+All in all, the interior of Leh Palace could be a letdown for many of you..
 There’s really nothing to see but empty dusty rooms, construction, and holes in floors.
 Although there’s a single prayer room (the 2 pictures above) that’s somewhat interesting, it still wasn’t worth it.
 If anything, the palace sports great views over Leh, but you can get those views for free outside the palace.

 After ditching the palace, we headed up higher for the Tsemo (Victory) Fort: